RSS

 24. How does a home inspection affect my loan?

-A home inspection may not technically or legally be needed.
-However, buyers using a mortgage to purchase a home should know that some lenders may require an inspection and a home appraisal.
+A home inspection may not be required, either technically or legally.
+However, buyers using a mortgage to purchase a home should know that some lenders may require a home inspection and appraisal.
 Banks want to verify that the house is worth the money they’re providing.

 25. What’s the difference between a home inspection and an appraisal?